 object: The region of data storage in the execution environment, the contents of which can represent values.
 When referenced, an object may be interpreted as having a particular type.

-parameter:
+parameter: See actual argument, argument, formal parameter

 recommended practice: A specification that is strongly recommended as being in keeping with the intent of the C Standard, but that may be impractical for some implementations.